schombert/Project-Alice/docs/the_map.md

 For the future goal most work will be recreating the graphics of Victoria 2.
 The only new thing we will add is the globe and some extra optimizations that Victoria 2 didn't include.
 These are the goals:

-- Map modes : This is mostly done.
-We just need to send in the colors of the map mode in set_province_colors().
-More map modes will be available as we parse more data from Victoria 2.
-One extra thing we will need to add is the diagonal borders, that will probably be done by having separate vertices for each province.
-- Borders : This is another thing that will make a big impact on the visuals.
-The plan is to read the province texture and create new polygon borders from at the borders.
-We will see if we use the border textures or not.
 - Shores : Will work very similar to borders, but will use the shore textures
 - Rivers : Also very similar to borders and shore, it will just be a bit harder to parse since we will need to take the direction of the water into account.
 - Globe : The globe is new thing that Victoria 2 didn't have.
 OpenV2 had it though so it has to be here too, it's also very cool!
 We will probably use the implementation from SoE when creating the globe.
 - Smoother map movement : This makes a big impact when zooming and moving around, but it has to be done right otherwise it will feel even worse than no smooth movement.
-- Save the loaded data to the scenario blob : Once the map is parsed it should be able to be serialized and saved as a binary blob.
-The next time the user loads up the game with the same mods it should be able to deserialize the blob instead for faster loading times.
 - Optimize map parsing with multithreading : This isn't that important currently, but is going to speed up the parsing a lot.
 - Add error handling for missing or broken files : When there is a problem loading the files it should be able to report the error and exit the application.
 This can be done by parsing an error object to the `load_map` function.